How Multi-Process Welding Works

 4. Tungsten inert gas (TIG) welding.

-2. Space savings are realized from combining multiple machines into one.
+2. Space savings are realized by combining multiple machines into one.

 3. There are substantial monetary savings over purchasing several machines.